PluralityNET/EveTheRobot/README.md

 # EveTheRobot
-EveTheRobot — the new incarnation of DeskChan — reassembled — a new way
+EveTheRobot — the new incarnation of DeskChan — reassembled — a new way.
+A banyan of top level folders with various Eve related stuff.